Living in Alignment with Your Purpose

 This is last part of a 7-part series on how to discover your real purpose in life.

-- How To Find Out If You Are Living Your Real Purpose Now
+- How to Know If You are Living Your Life Purpose NOW

 - Why Earning Money Is Not Your Real Purpose (And How To Know What Is)

-- Two Important Things that Led to My Discovery of My Real Purpose
+- Two Important Things that Led Me to Discover My Real Purpose

-- 6 Things to Consider Before Identifying Your Purpose
+- 6 Things to Consider Before Discovering Your Purpose

 - How To Discover Your Real Life Purpose in 30 Minutes